walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the Azure SQL Database server name.](images/Exercise2/sql-db-name.png)

-7. At the 'Project summary' step, review the settings and select **Save** to create the migration project.
+15. At the 'Project summary' step, review the settings and select **Save** to create the migration project.

     ![Screenshot showing the DMS project summary.](images/Exercise2/project-summary.png)

 #### Task summary <!-- omit in toc -->

 In this task you created a Migration Project within the Azure Database Migration Service.
 This project contains the connection details for both the source and target databases.
+A private endpoint was used to avoid exposing the database on a public IP address.

 ### Task 6: Migrate the database schema